Hotels in Niagara Falls, New York

 Hyatt Place Niagara Falls

-- Free WiFi keeps everyone connected for planning and coordination
+- Complimentary WiFi keeps everyone connected during multi-day city visits

 - Suites with separate living areas give families space to spread out